Roman-Simone/CLIMBER_RECOGNIZER/README.md

         python FindClimbingRoute.py
         ```
 > [!WARNING]
-> This part works properly with python 3.10 with other python versions there may be problems with tkinter library.
+> The last part of GUI works properly with python 3.10 with other python versions there may be problems with tkinter library.

 # Contacts